Welcome to the Galloway Association of Glasgow

 Formed in 1791, the Association provides financial support for charitable, benevolent or educational purposes associated with Galloway, and encourages a love for and interest in Galloway.
 Explore these pages to learn about the Association and its charitable objectives, to apply for Funding, and to discover how to share our love of Galloway and its people (Gallovidians).

 The Trustees continue to meet every two months, when they review the Association’s financial health, and consider the Applications for Funding that have been submitted.
-The Trustees continue to develop their plans for 2024, with the latest details published in the What’s On pages in this website.

 The 24-hour weather forecast from the BBC, based around Newton Stewart.